-Common Uses for Acacia Quarter Cut Wood Veneer: Architectural panels, fine furniture, cabinetry, yacht and aircraft interiors, as well as musical instruments.
+Common Uses for Acacia Quarter Cut Wood Veneer: Architectural panels, millwork, fine furniture, cabinetry, flooring, yacht and aircraft interiors, as well as decorative accents.

-The Tree: Acacia wood veneer comes from the fast growing tree that is native to Australia.
-This tree typically reaches heights between 15-50 feet with trunk diameters reportedly between 10-20 feet.
-Adapts easily to cultivation worldwide, growing very quickly.
+The Tree: Acacia is a fast-growing tree that is native to Australia.
+They typically reach heights between 15-50 feet with trunk diameters between 10-20 feet.
+This species adapts easily to cultivation worldwide, growing very quickly.

-A Little History: The flowers are edible and often used in fritters.
-They are also used to create yellow dye, while the seed pods make green dye.
+A Little History: The flowers are traditionally used to create yellow dye, while the seed pods make green dye.
 Another product from the tree, wattle gum, can be used in the production of fruit jellies.
-The Acacia family includes over 1,200 species worldwide!

 Region: Australia & Oceana

-Common Uses for Afrormosia Quarter Cut Wood Veneer: Architectural panels, cabinetry, flooring, furniture and interior woodwork, as well as shipbuilding.
+Common Uses for Afrormosia Quarter Cut Wood Veneer: Architectural panels, cabinetry, flooring, furniture and interior woodwork, as well as interior boat and yacht fixtures and fittings.

-The Tree: Regularly reaches a height of 160 feet, with diameters between 4-5 feet.
-Large trees may not have branches for 100 feet.
+The Tree: Afrormosia trees typically grow to a height of 160 feet, with trunk diameters ranging from 4 to 5 feet.
+Some larger trees may have a clear trunk without branches for up to 100 feet.

-A Little History: Often a substitute for Teak in many industries, although it is not closely related to genuine Teak.
+A Little History: Often an alternative for Teak in many industries, although it is not closely related to genuine Teak.

 Region: Africa

-Common Uses for Afrormosia Quarter Cut Wood Veneer: Architectural panels, cabinetry, flooring, furniture, interior woodwork.
-Because of its consistency, Realtec is ideal for large jobs, as well as continuous production.
+Common Uses for Figured Afrormosia Quarter Cut Wood Veneer: Because of its consistency, Realtec Afrormosia is ideal for large architectural projects, as well as for repeated and extended production.

-The Tree: Regularly reaches a height of 160 feet, with diameters between 4-5 feet.
-Large trees may not have branches for 100 feet.
+The Tree: Afrormosia trees typically grow to a height of 160 feet, with trunk diameters ranging from 4 to 5 feet.
+Some larger trees may have a clear trunk without branches for up to 100 feet.

-A Little History: Afrormosia is often a substitute for Teak in many industries, however it is not closely related.
+A Little History: Often an alternative for Teak in many industries, although it is not closely related to genuine Teak.

 Region: Africa

-The Tree: A fast growing and large shade tree that is native to Africa.
-Typically reaches heights between 75-150 feet, with diameters between 2-5 feet.
+The Tree: A fast-growing and large shade tree native to Africa.
+Typically reaches heights between 75-150 feet, with trunk diameters between 2-5 feet.

 A Little History: Traditionally one of several species used to make clothing out of its fibers.
 In fact, Ako is sometimes called the bark cloth tree and cloth clothing is still made today.